Pender Harbour Days: July 7-9, 2017

 Please contact us to arrange for pickup.
 All proceeds benefit the projects of Pender Harbour Living Heritage Society.

-New building at Sarah Wray Hall Property
+New building at Pender Harbour Living Heritage Centre Property

 We are currently fundraising for the renovation of a "new" auxiliary building to be be used for our popular traditional boatbuilding classes as well as much needed storage.
 Immediate needs are power, siding, roof and doors.
-The colour scheme will match the main Sarah Wray Heritage Hall building.
+The colour scheme will match the main Sarah Wray Hall building.